ggnohc/RoboND-Perception-Project/writeup_template.md

 #TODO: Insert your message variables to be sent as a service request
 resp = pick_place_routine(test_scene_num, object_name, arm_name, pick_pose, place_pose)
 ```

+* Given more time, I would like to complete the challenges portion for object pick and place.
+Also would like to try out multiple classifier other than linear and RBF kernel.